 All of the studies were designed as non-inferiority trials with HbA1c level as the primary outcome.
-The goal of the studies was to demonstrate that insulin degludec was not inferior to other long-acting insulins already approved by the FDA for the treatment of diabetes.
+The goal of the studies was to demonstrate that insulin degludec was not inferior to other longacting insulins already approved by the FDA for the treatment of diabetes.
 In order to demonstrate non-inferiority, the upper bound of the 95% confidence interval for the change in HbA1c level between the two groups could be no more than 0.4%.
 The studies achieved this goal by adjusting the basal insulin dose to achieve a fasting morning glucose level between 70 and 90 mg/dL.
+Insulin dose adjustment was performed weekly using a pre-specified algorithm by personnel blinded to treatment assignment.
+It is noteworthy that the target fasting glucose level is lower than that usually recommended for tight glucose control.